ajitagupta/book-library-crud-api/README.md

 Eureka is a service discovery tool supported by Spring.
 It enables loose coupling, i.e. two microservices don't have to talk to each other, e.g. to share under which IP and port they are available.

-It has to be enabled on each microservice so that they can talk to each other.
-This is done inside `application.properties`.  and the application name to `spring.application.name=client`.
-In Config Server, we specify the Eureka ports to `server.port=8888` and `eureka.client.service-url.defaultZone=http://localhost:8761/eureka`.
+It has to be enabled on each microservice so that they become visible to Eureka.
+This is done inside `application.properties`.
+Set the application name, e.g. in Config Client it would be `spring.application.name=client` and the Eureka port `eureka.client.service-url.defaultZone=http://localhost:8761/eureka`.

 ## 6. Spring Cloud API Gateway